Online Counselling for Anxiety, Personal Development, Relationship Issues and more

 Research shows that successful outcomes in online therapy are similar to outcomes from face to face therapy.
 Outcomes are dependent on the quality of the relationship and the rapport that is built up between a client and a counsellor, rather than the type of therapy.

-I have been working successfully in an ‘online’ capacity for around a decade.
+I have been working successfully in an ‘online’ capacity for over a decade.
 And although I know it can feel strange to change the way you participate in therapy, I would like to let you know that many people who have tried online counselling have been surprised by how ‘supported’ and ‘comfortable’ they have felt during sessions.

 I offer online counselling sessions via Zoom video link.
 You will need a stable, high speed internet connection for this to be effective.
-And I recommend wearing headphones during sessions to aid with sound quality and limit feedback.
+And I recommend wearing headphones during sessions to aid with sound quality.

 Setting up is important